HzaCode/DP2_BeginnersGuide/Study：detail_step.md

 - If the detailed page contains dynamically loaded content, you may need to adjust the `interval` field to give the page enough time to load all content.
 - Perform thorough testing before actual deployment to ensure the configuration is correct and error-free.

-By correctly configuring the `detail_step`, you can ensure that all necessary information is extracted from the detailed pages, laying a solid foundation for subsequent data processing.
-In practice, you should adjust the configuration according to the specific situation of the target website to ensure the accuracy and efficiency of data extraction.
+By accurately configuring the detail_step, you can ensure that in the [next phase of extraction](https://github.com/HzaCode/DP2-for-Beginners/blob/main/Jexter%20Configuration%EF%BC%9AExtracting%20Drug%20Information%20in%20'detail_step'.md), the correct drug links are obtained, and the details of the information are [properly captured and saved](https://github.com/HzaCode/DP2-for-Beginners/blob/main/API%20Configuration%20Guide%20in%20DP2.md).